felix-u/andromeda/README.md

 ## Description
-Andromeda is a command line utility for Arch-based systems, written in POSIX shell script.
+Andromeda is a command line utility for Arch-based systems, written in bash.
 It installs packages separated by whitespace in a plain text file.
 Helpful for setting up OS installs.
 ## Dependencies
 Andromeda uses [paru](https://github.com/Morganamilo/paru), though it can be easily modified to work with pacman or your package manager/AUR helper of choice.
 Install `paru-bin` with an AUR helper, or manually by following its official [installation instructions](https://github.com/Morganamilo/paru#installation).
 ## Installation